Kim Jong Un has broken with decades of North Korean policy – does it mean he’s planning for war? | KRDO

 It’s unclear whether Kim would engage with the former president again were he to be reelected.
 But experts say Kim is likely hopeful that a newly elected Trump, who has long been dismissive of overseas alliances, would roll back America’s security cooperation with South Korea and Japan – and the North Korean leader could even seek to impact election dynamics with an aggressive move.

-One potential could be for Kim to launch Pyongyang’s seventh nuclear test, in what would be the first since 2017, according to Park in Seoul.
+One potential could be for Kim to launch Pyongyang’s seventh nuclear test, in what would be the first since 2017, according to Park of Ewha Womans University.

 “If North Korea conducts a seventh nuclear test it means a total failure of the Biden administration and gives a very good attack point for Trump (to call Biden) ineffective in dealing with the North Korean leader,” he said.